TheIoTLearningInitiative/Master/README.md

 The Internet of Things Learning Initiative
 ==

-> Internet of Things Learning Initiative promotes education in Science, Technology, Engineering, Mathematics and Robotics through a collaboration model with the initial focusto generate a strong talent pool of “Internet of Everything” players.
+> Internet of Things Learning Initiative promotes education in Science, Technology, Engineering, Mathematics and Robotics through a collaboration model with the initial focus to generate a strong talent pool of “Internet of Everything” players.

 ## Curricula